jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 on an inline or reference link to open the URL in a browser.
 Use `M-p` and `M-n` to quickly jump to the previous or next link of any type.

+### URL Hiding {#url-hiding}

+It is possible to hide URLs for inline and reference links while keeping other markup visible.
+When URL hiding is enabled, the URL portion of links will be displayed as a single, customizable character (`∞` by default).
+That is, URLs will appear as `[link](∞)` instead of `[link](long/url)`.
+This feature can be toggled as needed using `C-c C-x C-l` (`markdown-toggle-url-hiding`) or from the Markdown menu.
+To change the placeholder (composition) character used, set the variable `markdown-url-compose-char`.

+URL hiding is accomplished using _composition_, so the URLs are still part of the buffer.
+When URL hiding is enabled, the link properties will be displayed in the minibuffer along with a hint to use `C-c C-l` for editing the link.
+You can also edit URLs directly, for example, by deleting the final parenthesis, which removes the composition property.
+Finally, you can also hover your mouse pointer over the link text to see the URL.

+`markdown-hide-urls`

+:   Boolean, default: `nil`.

+    Determines whether URL and reference labels are hidden for inline and reference links.

+`markdown-url-compose-char`

+:   Character, default: `∞`.

+    Placeholder character for hidden URLs.
+Depending on your font, some other good choices are …, ⋯, #, ∞, ★, and ⚓.

+T> The interactive link and image commands (`C-c C-l` and `C-c C-i`) T> are especially useful when markup or URL hiding is enabled, in T> which case URLs can't easily be edited directly.

 ### Link & Image Customizations

 Certain aspects of link and image insertion can be customized, such as